Financial Assistance Policy and Oversight

 Regulations issued by the U.S. Department of Transportation are published in the Federal Register and compiled in the U.S. Code of Federal Regulations (CFR).
 The printed Federal Register and Code of Federal Regulations continue to be the official version of these regulations.

-- Financial Assistance Guidance Manual
+- DOT Guide to Financial Assistance

 - 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards

 - 49 CFR Part 17 - Intergovernmental Review of Department of Transportation Programs and Activities